 World hunger is on the rise, despite the work of people and organizations (such as the UN and World Bank) to tackle this problem.
-The global spend to make worldwide access to food possible reaches into billions of dollars.
+The global spending to make worldwide access to food possible reaches into billions of dollars.
 By looking at this problem, one could easily assume that there’s a shortage of food.
 But that’s not the case.
 The problem is food waste.
-These food waste quotes can inspire us to think about how much food we waste and could prevent from going to landfill.
+These food waste quotes can inspire us to think about how much food we waste and could prevent it from going to landfill.

 The world produces enough food to keep everyone alive today well fed.
 According to the Food and Agriculture Organization of the UN, we have enough food to feed 10 billion people1.
-However, this food doesn’t get to everyone because of the wasteful behaviours of some.
+However, this food doesn’t get to everyone because of the wasteful behaviors of some.
 This waste starts from the level of the farmer to us, the consumers.

 Ultimately, we discard and waste about ⅓ of the food grown for human consumption.
 These numbers aren’t good.
-Many of us have the financial comfort to never notice the effects of food waste.
+Many of us have the financial comfort to never noticing the effects of food waste.
 But there are people whose access to food depends on the consumption habits of others.
 Food waste is also damaging to our environment and farmlands.

 Our societies may normalize waste, but these 20 food waste quotes remind us that we need a completely new attitude.
 To end world hunger and food inequality, we need change.